limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ********************************************************************
 ```

-The resolution is at `https://pastebin.com/RzK9WfGw`.
+We find the resolution of the helpdesk ticket at `https://pastebin.com/RzK9WfGw`.

 ![screenshot-6](/assets/images/posts/derpnstink-walkthrough/screenshot-6.png)